 That has heartening implications.
-If al-Qaida embarks on the project, it has only a minuscule chance of seeing it bear fruit.
-Given the formidable odds, it probably won't bother.
+If al-Qaida embarks on the project, they have only a minuscule chance of seeing it bear fruit.
+Given the formidable odds, they probably won't bother.

 None of this means we should stop trying to minimize the risk by securing nuclear stockpiles, monitoring terrorist communications and improving port screening.
 But it offers good reason to think that in this war, it appears, the worst eventuality is one that will never happen.